Jerrysuper123/artisanBread/README.md

 ## Disclaimer

 The website is designed for school project only, not for any commercial use.
-The brand and its products are all frictious.
+The brand and its products are all fictitious.

 ### Display of the e-commerce site (front-end);